Francesca Michielin: 2017–2018: 2640

 In January 2017, Michielin announced through her Twitter account that she had started working in the studio on her third album, the title of which was later announced as 2640.
 The album was recorded in Los Angeles with producer Michele Canova.

-The album's lead single "Vulcano" was released on 21 July 2017, along with a music video directed by Giacomo Triglia and filmed between 10pm and 5:30am in Berlin.
+The album's lead single "Vulcano" was released on 21 July 2017, along with a music video directed by Giacomo Triglia and filmed between 10 pm and 5:30 am in Berlin.
 The song achieved a platinum certification in Italy.

 On 1 October 2017, Michielin performed "Vulcano" on Che tempo che fa and announced the album's release date as 12 January 2018.
 The album was made available to pre-order on 22 December 2017, with the song "Tropicale" as a pre-order bonus.

 "Io non abito al mare" was released as the album's second single on 17 November 2017.
 Its music video, filmed at Cretto di Burri, was directed by Giacomo Triglia and released on 20 November 2017.
 Lyrically, the song speaks of the difficulty of communicating, the difference between feeling and listening and the desire to embrace, not to be afraid of showing that side of feeling that is pure tenderness.
 The song achieved a platinum certification in Italy.

 "Bolivia" was released as the third single from the album on 16 March 2018.
 The music video was released on 20 March 2018.
 It was directed by Giacomo Triglia and the screenplay was written by Francesca Michielin.
 In an interview with Rolling Stone, Michielin said that the song is a criticism of people who chase change and run away to exotic and remote places with the idea of living a more genuine life and making a difference, without realising that the problem to be solved is often within them.

 "Tropicale" was released as the fourth single on 15 June 2018, along with a music video.

 In May 2018, Michielin also provided featured vocals, together with rapper Fabri Fibra, on the single "Fotografia" by Italian recording artist Carl Brave.

 On 16 November 2018, Michielin released a new song, "Femme", written by Michielin and Calcutta and remixed by Bruno Belissimo.
 A vinyl edition of 2640 was released on 7 December 2018, including the original 13 tracks as well as "Femme", "Fotografia" and the demo of "Tropicale".

 Michielin composed the original soundtrack for the short film A Cup of Coffee with Marylin, which was directed by Alessandra Gonnella and which premiered at the 2019 Cannes Film Festival.